husonlab/phylosketch2/doc/phylosketch-user-manual.md

 * Tree Nodes - select all tree nodes (indegree 0 or 1)
 * Reticulate Nodes - select all reticulate nodes (indegree 2 or more)
 * Thru Nodes - select all nodes with indegree 1 and outdegree 1
+* Articulation Nodes - nodes that separate biconnected components (using Tarnjan's algorithm)
 * Visible Nodes - select all visible nodes, i.e. nodes that have path of tree edges down to a leaf
 * Visible Reticulations - select all visible reticulate nodes
 * Completely Stable Nodes - select all nodes that are on all paths from the root to leaves below them